OpenDreamKit/MathDataWorkshop/README.md

 Sheets and towels should be there.
 Bring toiletries!

+#### TODO for Saturday morning

+* Move food to La Tour
+* Move one of the two white cutting boards from Le Roi Soleil to Le Petit Prince

 ## Bring to the workshop / Preparations

 - Transfer data to server pre-workshop (the internet access will not support transfering large amounts of data)